 This is why many serious bodybuilders alternate between “cuts” and “bulks.”
-They get lean by running a caloric deficit during their “cut”—then they focus on building muscle with slightly excess calories during a “bulk.”
+They get lean by “cutting” for a few months—then they focus on building muscle with slightly excess calories during a “bulk.”
 The key is not going overboard with either the bulk or cut, but just shifting your emphasis a little to maximize effectiveness.

 Is It Worth the Effort to Get Six-Pack Abs?

 It’s kind of funny to put so much effort into getting great abs because most of the time, they’re covered up by your shirt.
-Most people won’t even know you have a six-pack.
+Most people in public probably won’t even know you have a six-pack.

 But I know for me, it does provide significant satisfaction just to rub my own hand over my abs and feel the firmness.
 I’ve also gotten compliments from romantic partners and a few friends who see me shirtless.

 But overall, I’m not shirtless at the beach every day or anything.
-And my overall muscularity is pretty average.
+And my overall muscularity is not super impressive.
 So most people probably don’t realize anything amazing about my body through my clothes.

 Getting a six-pack has mainly improved my own confidence—because I know I can transform my physical body if I put in the effort.

 It’s also been good practice for my discipline, and I learned a lot about nutrition and fitness in the process.
 I will probably eat healthier for the rest of my life and live longer as a result.